 Formula One is Formula Fun!
-Like big, really quick go-karts.
+Like big super quick go-karts.
 They turn on a hair, hug the road, it's almost impossible to take a curve too fast.
 We chase a Cadillac with a pro driver, gives us a sense of the next turn which can leap up on you before you know it.
-We've been around the track all four days, we're familiar with what comes next.
+We've been on the track all four days, we're familiar with what comes next.
 Part of the point of the lead car is to help you understand that, if a big car can zing through the curve, your formula one can do it with ease.
 It's not like they're top heavy, I'm practically sitting on the concrete.
 The tires are fat, you could spin out, but with track that wide, flipping is almost impossible, it would have to be a crash with another car.

 We must have done okay, the day is over and nobody's mangled, not even the cars.

 Hal, "You guys have been a pleasure.
 Not many first timers will follow the lead car like that."

 "We did take tactical, riding bumpers is part of it.
 We figured if the Cadillac could take the turn at speed, the little Mazda could do it at twice that."

 Dan comes over with the twins, "Graduated with honors, they are now officially ready to bash bad guys out of the way, high speed escape, maneuvering around or blowing through blockades.
 When are you sending them for racing?"

 "That's up to them."

 Dasha, "Dan, we haf meeny business, property, restaurant, library, no only time to race around track een Arizona.
 We come to learn to crash car, Eemaya ees for driving race.
 Where ees Vesnushki?"